-- Volume 1: Overview is aimed at a widely varied audience of producers and users of systems analysis - Volume 2: Methods is aimed at systems analysts who need basic knowledge of methods in which they are not expert; the volume contains introductory over-views of such methods - Volume 3: Cases contains descriptions of actual systems analyses that illustrate the methods and diversity of systems analysis
+• Volume 1: Overview is aimed at a widely varied audience of producers and users of systems analysis studies.

+• Volume 2: Methods is aimed at systems analysts and other members of systems analysis teams who need basic knowledge of methods in which they are not expert; this volume contains introductory overviews of such methods.

+• Volume 3: Cases contains descriptions of actual systems analyses that illustrate the diversity of the contexts and methods of systems analysis.